mdopt.optimiser package#

 | | | |

-An MDPO is formed by an MPS and its complex-conjugated version.
+An MPDO is formed by an MPS and its complex-conjugated version.
 The main idea is to find the main component of this object without performing the kronecker product explicitly.

 Class holding the Dephasing Density Matrix Renormalisation Group algorithm with two-site updates for a finite-size system with open-boundary conditions.